Aspect Ratio Demystified

 This means that the aspect ratio is getting smaller as you go from left to right.
 So any weaves you make with these rings will get tighter as you move from left to right; a weave that’s loose with 16swg 5/16″ might be perfect with 1/4″ and too tight with 3/16″.

-Read Also: Half Persian 3-1 Chainmaille Tutorial
+Read Also: Elfsheet Expansion Chainmaille Tutorial

 A weave that’s perfect with 3/16″ might be too loose with 1/4″ and way too loose with 5/16″.
 This is partly an aesthetic choice and partly a practical one.
 You want to choose the aspect ratio that gives you the look you want.